BladeKitana732/Covid-Tracker/README.md

 React project (given 04/21 due 04/24)

 ## Minimum Requirements
-Project must be approved by Instructor approval at the start of project week
+Project must be approved by Instructor approval at the start of project week - Completed

-Project code is pushed to a public Git repository
+Project code is pushed to a public Git repository - Completed

-The code should be written in ES6 as much as possible
+The code should be written in ES6 as much as possible - Completed

 Use the create-react-app generator to start your project. - Completed

-There should be 2 container components (stateful)
+There should be 2 container components (stateful) - Completed

 There should be 5 presentational components (stateless)